 The Michichi area is located east of Calgary in Southeastern Alberta.
-As of December 31, 2018, we have an average working interest of approximately 84% in 304,283 gross (256,134 net) acres.
+As of December 31, 2019, we have an average working interest of approximately 84% in 252,518 gross (211,401 net) acres.
 This large land position offers an organic growth platform of medium grade oil and associated natural gas opportunities from both the Lower Cretaceous Mannville formations and the Mississippian Banff formations.
-During 2018, we multi-stage fracture stimulated 3 gross (3.0 net) horizontal development wells in the Ellerslie formation at Wheatland (South west Michichi).
-During the three months and year ended December 31, 2018, our average sales volumes in the Michichi area were approximately 1,847 boe per day (40% light/medium oil and NGLs) and 1,485 boe per day (27% light/medium oil and NGLs), respectively.
-These sales volumes included 41 days of production from Marquee's Michichi properties since the closing date of the Marquee Arrangement.
+During the three months and year ended December 31, 2019, our average sales volumes in the Michichi area were approximately 2,243 boe per day (43% light/medium oil and NGLs) and 2,496 boe per day (45% light/medium oil and NGLs), respectively.
 The Company believes that it can systematically continue to increase the area production with continued development of identified locations from these oil plays.